-This model incorporates a key asymmetry in information revelation: an agent in the trait group has verifiable evidence to show he belongs to the trait group and can decide whether to present this evidence; while a non-trait agent cannot pretend to be in the trait group.
+This model incorporates a key asymmetry in information revelation: an agent in the trait group has verifiable evidence of his membership and can decide whether to present it, while a non-trait agent cannot pretend to be in the trait group.
 Therefore, the non-trait agent can only choose the contracts designed for the non-trait group, but the trait agent can choose any contract offered by the principal.
 This affirmative action structure creates asymmetric incentives between the groups.
-The principal knows this asymmetric structure and the proportion of each group, but she does not know the exact cost type and which group the agent belongs to.
+The principal knows this asymmetric structure and the proportion of each group, but she knows neither the exact cost type nor the group the agent belongs to.

-Our first main result (part 1 of Theorem~\ref{thm:main}) characterizes the optimal contract under the empirically plausible assumption where the trait group tends to have higher cost types, and this is captured formally by the Monotone Likelihood Ratio Property (MLRP).
+Our first main result (part 1 of Theorem~\ref{thm:main}) characterizes the optimal contract under the empirically plausible assumption that the trait group tends to have higher cost types, which is captured formally by the Monotone Likelihood Ratio Property (MLRP).
 This assumption reflects that the trait agents often face labor market discrimination or other disadvantages that affirmative action policies aim to address.
 Under MLRP, we show that the optimal contract design induces full separation: agents reveal both their cost type and group identity through their contract choices.
 Even though the trait agents could choose contracts designed for the non-trait agents, they prefer to disclose their trait status.
-Furthermore, the principal is willing to hire the trait agents with a higher cost threshold than the non-trait agents, and this threshold increases with the tax credit.
+Furthermore, the principal is willing to hire the trait agents up to a higher cost threshold than the non-trait agents, and this threshold increases with the tax credit.